Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/recreating-my-portfolio-website-in-astro.md

   - astro
 ---

-My portfolio website was currently a bit of a mix between plain HTML, Eleventy, and bootstrap.
+My portfolio website was a bit of a mix between plain HTML, Eleventy, and bootstrap.

 However, it was a bit unmaintainable to edit the content.
 Since I was looking at Astro already, I decided to refactor my portfolio right away.